-Although the resolution of the PG279Q falls short of our previous pick by about 5-inches, it does pack a bigger punch in the refresh rate category while also matching the 32GK650F-B’s 1440p resolution.
+Although the resolution of the PG279Q falls short of our next pick’s screen size by about 5-inches, it does pack a bigger punch in the refresh rate category while also matching the 32GK650F-B’s 1440p resolution.

 On top of that this monitor also sports an IPS panel, meaning it has noticeably better colors and viewing ranges when compared to non-IPS displays.

 This monitor also supports display port 1.2, HDMI 1.4, and comes equipped with two USB 3.0 ports.

 Coming in with a much lower price tag than our top pick above, this monitor punches above its weight class in terms of performance.
 Beautiful colors, a high refresh rate, and an incredibly low price make this monitor our second favorite on the list.

 - Large display

 - Freesync support

 - Response time could be faster